drupal-code-builder/drupal-code-builder/README.txt

   remember what arguments and what order different hooks use.
 Score one for laziness! ;)
 * NEW!
 Automatically selects hooks based on your needs.
+* NEW!
+Advanced switch allows you to turn off informative comments.

 INSTALL/CONFIG
 --------------